SophieDeBenedetto/stream_chat/blog.md

 end
 ```

 Now, when a new message is created, any `ChatLive.Root` live view processes for that message's room will receive a PubSub event.
-The `handle_info` for this event is where we'll insert then new chat message into the stream.
+The `handle_info/3` for this event is where we'll insert the new chat message into the stream.
 Let's do it.

 ### Append a Stream Item